An abused girl makes a life-altering decision.

 All the lines, that is, except one.

 Grace removed the coffee pot from the counter and refilled Mr. Jamison’s cup before smoothing her finest Sunday dress and rejoining him at the kitchen table.
-It had been a warm day for the black wool skirt, but given the situation, she didn’t have much choice.
+It had been a warm day for the black wool skirt, but given the situation and her limited wardrobe, she didn’t have much choice on what to wear to the funeral.

 “I know this is a difficult time,” Mr. Jamison said.
 He pushed the glasses up his hawkish nose as he bent down to examine the papers before him.
 “But believe it or not, there’s actually a silver lining.”